 The LG S75Q supports both Dolby Digital and DTS via Optical.
 Dolby Digital is the most common surround sound format, and it's found on lots of streaming services.
 DTS is less common on its own, but it's often used as a fallback for higher-quality DTS-HD MA formatted Blu-ray discs.

-The LG S75Q has a good latency performance.
-Via ARC and Optical, it has fairly low latency, so the audio you hear is in sync with the video you see.
-Its latency is a bit higher over Full HDMI In, but you can use the AV Sync feature in the app to reduce any lag.
-Keep in mind that some apps and TVs compensate for latency differently, so your experience can vary.
+The LG S75Q has a great latency performance, especially after updating the bar to firmware version B230411A.
+It has fairly low latency, so the audio you hear is in sync with the video you see.
+You can use the app's AV Sync feature to reduce lag.
+Some apps and TVs compensate for latency differently, so your experience can vary.

 The LG S75Q lets you wirelessly stream audio from your mobile devices to the bar via Bluetooth.